 Digital banking intentions: How many Brits are opening Digital Bank accounts?

 Why are people switching to digital-only or sticking to incumbents?

 We asked Brits who have already opened an account with a digital-only bank or intend to in the next five years why they made this decision.
 For the second year in a row, the convenience that comes with digital banking was named as the main reason for opening an account (41%).

 For now, it seems that a lot of people still have no intention of switching to a digital-only bank account.
-54% of our survey participants said they don’t plan to do so.
+54% of our survey participants said they are currently not planning to do so.
 The top reason for Brits not going digital is that their current banks treat them well (65%).
-In addition to this, half of customers who have no plan to go digital (51%) said that they value being able to visit a member of staff in a branch.
+In addition to this, half of the customers who have no plan to go digital (51%) said that they value being able to visit a member of staff in a branch.

 Challenger bank adoption by age group

 As you might expect, the number of digital-only bank account holders is higher within younger age groups.
 Almost half (46%) of generation Z (those born after 1996) have a digital bank account, compared to just 12% of baby boomers (those born 1946-1964) and 2% of the silent generation (those born 1928-1945).

 A quarter of men (25%) have an account with a digital-only bank, compared to just 1 in 5 women (20%).
 In addition to this, men are more likely to go digital-only, with 24% aiming to open a digital-only account in the next five years and only 19% of women intending to do so.

 The adoption rates of these challenger banks also depend on where you are in the UK